 Orli Fridman, PhD, Academic Director

 Orli received her PhD at George Mason University’s School for Conflict Analysis and Resolution (2006).
 She also holds a BA in political science and Middle Eastern studies from Hebrew University in Jerusalem and an MA in history of the Middle East from Tel Aviv University.
-Her interdisciplinary research focuses on comparative approaches to peace and conflict studies, the role of social memory studies in teaching and researching post-conflict transformation; politics of memory in Serbia and the successor states of the former Yugoslavia and in the Middle East; and critical approaches to encounters of groups in conflict, with a focus on Serb-Albanian relations in Kosovo.
+Her interdisciplinary research focuses on peace and memory studies with emphasis on comparative conflict studies.
+She has been writing extensively about memory politics and memory activism in Serbia and the successor states of the former Yugoslavia and in the Middle East.

 Orli has been involved in political education for the past 20 years.
 She was trained as a facilitator for groups in conflict and facilitated group encounters from Israel/Palestine, Cyprus, and the successor states of the former Yugoslavia.
-She teaches conflict studies at the Faculty of Media and Communications, where she heads the Center for Comparative Conflict Studies, an educational organization dedicated to the comparative analysis of societies in conflict, working primarily within the context of the conflicts in Palestine/Israel and the former republics of Yugoslavia.
+She teaches in the Politics Department at the Faculty of Media and Communications, where she heads the Center for Comparative Conflict Studies, an educational organization dedicated to the comparative analysis of societies in conflict, working primarily within the context of the conflicts in Palestine/Israel and the former republics of Yugoslavia.
+Her recent publications include “‘Too Young to Remember Determined Not to Forget’: Memory Activists Engaging With Returning ICTY Convicts” was in International Criminal Justice Review.

 Nenad Porobic, MSEE, Program Coordinator